MihretZemedkun/week08/README.md

 In this example, function `k` is called with argument `6`.
 A stack frame is created and a function `(y) => x` is returned and stored in variable `sixFun`.
 Of course, after `k` returns its result, the activation record containing the binding of `x` is popped off the stack.
 How can `sixFun` work if the binding occurrence of `x` is gone?
 The answer is closures.

-We'll use the following OCaml code to describe how closure data structures work.
+We'll use the following OCaml simple code as an example to motivate how closure data structures work.

 ```ocaml
 let g =